Danish passport: Controversy

 In 2010, an atheist Danish citizen filed a complaint to the Danish Ministry of Justice, due to the passport's inclusion of a picture of the crucifixion of Jesus as shown on the Jelling Stones, arguing that passports should be free of religious symbols.
 This argument was rejected by leading Danish politicians, arguing that Christianity is a part of Denmark's cultural history, and Christianity was not depicted exclusively, since the passport also includes an image of a dragon motif, likewise taken from the largest Jelling Stone.
 The passport design including images from the Jelling Stones was introduced in 1997, when the current burgundy design was introduced.
 Prior to Denmark's adoption of the common EU passport design and format (along with Italy and Ireland) in 1985, Danish passports had green or beige covers.

 Lack of national identity card

 EU rules allow any citizen of a member country to travel anywhere in the EU without a passport, if they have a national identity card stating citizenship and some other standardised information.
-Denmark and Ireland (and previously the UK) are the only EU countries that do not issue national identity cards; however, Ireland issues passport cards which are treated by law as ID cards by some EU countries.
+Denmark and Ireland are the only EU countries that do not issue national identity cards; however, Ireland issues passport cards which are treated by law as ID cards by some EU countries.
 Therefore, Denmark is the only country in the EU whose citizens cannot travel to other nations with ID cards or equivalents.
 There has been some political support for introducing such cards since the EU rule was introduced, but this has not yet become a reality.